shardus/website-docs.shardus.com/pages/docs/quickstart.md

 </Callout>

 ### Create a network with specified number of nodes
-To create a shardus network consist of 3 node
+To create a shardus network consisting of 3 nodes
 ```bash
 shardus create 3
 ```